masve123/astro_data_center/src/posts/2023-12-22-my-first-post.md

 title: "My First Blog Post"
 date: "2023-12-22"
 author: "Mathias Svendsen"
+thumbnail: "/images/hero.webp" # edit this
+description: "This is a short summary of what my first blog post is about."
+url: "/blog/my-first-post"
 ---

 This is my first blog post.
 I hope you like it!